pwnlandia/mhn/README.md

 5. Login to a honeypot server and run this command as root.

 If the deploy script successfully completes you should see the new sensor listed under your deployed sensor list.
+For a full list of supported sensors, check the list here: [List of Supported Sensors](https://github.com/threatstream/mhn/wiki/List-of-Supported-Sensors)

 ## Integration with Splunk and ArcSight